thyroid migraine connections

 The association among elevated homocysteine, chronic migraine and thyroid disease share a potentially similar though untested etiology – one commonly disrupted in other conditions that affect women – mutations in the MTHFR gene.
 I can’t help but think there are some connections to be made here.

-How are Homocysteine, MTHFR and White Matter Lesions Connected?
+How Are Homocysteine, MTHFR and White Matter Lesions Connected?

 Homocysteine levels are controlled by the B vitamins, which is in turn controlled by the MTHFR gene.
 Deficiencies in Vitamins B6, B9 or B12, either by nutritional deficiencies or via a MTHFR mutation that impairs metabolism, elicits high homocysteine levels.
 (A great video explaining this common mutation can be seen here).